iTwin/itwinjs-core/docs/core/bis/intro/relationship-fundamentals.md

 Relationship inheritance is supported in BIS, but is tightly constrained.
 All relationships must be abstract, concrete or sealed:

 - Abstract relationship classes can never be instantiated.
 ElementRefersToElements is an example of an abstract relationship.
-It must be subclassed in order to be instantiated.
+It must be subclassed to be instantiated.

 - Concrete relationship classes can be inherited from and can be instantiated.
 ElementOwnsUniqueAspect is an example of a Concrete relationship.